 4. (0 points.)
-Not only does Moreover offer its newsfeeds as HTML, it also offers them as XML.
+Not only does Moreover offer its newsfeeds as HTML, it also offers them as XML, in both RSS and its own proprietary format.
 Needless to say, we'll be using XML, Moreover's "preferred format [for] developers' use for integration."
-15
+Specifically, we'll be using Moreover's proprietary format, only because it offers more details than does its RSS feed (e.g., articles' harvest times).